-TURN rebuts SCE's modeling for workplace and public charging infrastructure needs assessment by explaining how the utility's assessment found that 87 percent of vehicles on the road could be replaced by a low cost EV available today, even without the possibility to recharge during the day.
-This is confirmed with SCE's own modeling, in which over 80 percent of the infrastructure supported is actually for PHEVs to increase eVMT (electric vehicle miles traveled), rather than BEVs to ensure trips can be completed by stranded drivers.
-While TURN does not dispute the fact that workplace and public
+TURN rebuts SCE's modeling for workplace and public charging infrastructure needs assessment by explaining how the utility's assessment found that 87 percent of vehicles on the road could be replaced by a low cost EV available today, even without the possibility to recharge during the day.193 This is confirmed with SCE's own modeling, in which over 80 percent of the infrastructure supported is actually for PHEVs to increase eVMT (electric vehicle miles traveled), rather than BEVs to ensure trips can be completed by stranded drivers.194 While TURN does not dispute the fact that workplace and public charging stations are important markets to support, it believes investments should appropriately reflect the risk and reward of ratepayer subsidies.195

-&lt;sup>189 TURN Opening Brief at 13 to 14; Exhibit TURN-1 at 12.
+189 TURN Opening Brief at 13 to 14; Exhibit TURN-1 at 12.

-&lt;sup>190 Exhibit TURN-2 at 57; TURN Opening Brief at 14.
+190 Exhibit TURN-2 at 57; TURN Opening Brief at 14.

-&lt;sup>193 TURN Opening Brief at 14 to 15; Exhibit TURN-1 at 15.
+193 TURN Opening Brief at 14 to 15; Exhibit TURN-1 at 15.